-Track Unity UI button event and Mixed Reality event telemetry using Application Insights
+This is a sample Unity project showing how to track button events and Mixed Reality event telemetry using Application Insights.

 - Create new Application Insights service in Azure

 - Copy and paste your Application Insights Instrumentation Id into the Application Insights Unity scene script.

 - (Optional) You may also wish to add your App Id and (read only) Key for running Application Insights Query scripts.

 Add one instance of the UnityApplicationInsights scripts into your main Unity scene.

 Unity scene changes are automically captured as a PageView event.